 In both cases the authors failed to prove that the completeness of the Boolean algebra implies classicality (via sufficiently many factorizable vectors).

 In both cases the authors did not find any nonclassical factorizations, and did not formulate an appropriate framework for these.
-This challenge in the noncommutative case was met in 1987 by R.T.~Powers \cite{Po} (``type III product system''), and in the commutative case in 1998 by A.M.~Vershik and myself \cite{TV} (``black noise'').
-In both cases the framework was, an incomplete Boolean algebra indexed by one-dimensional intervals and their finite unions.
-More interesting nonclassical noises were found soon (see the survey \cite{Ts04}), but the first highly important example is given recently by O.~Schramm, S.~Smirnov and C.~Garban \cite{SS}, --- the noise of percolation, a conformally invariant black noise over the plane.
+This challenge in the noncommutative case was met in 1987 by Powers \cite{Po} (``type III product system''), and in the commutative case in 1998 by Vershik and myself \cite{TV} (``black noise'').
+In both cases the framework was an incomplete Boolean algebra indexed by one-dimensional intervals and their finite unions.
+More interesting nonclassical noises were found soon (see the survey \cite{Ts04}), but the first highly important example is given recently by Schramm, Smirnov and Garban \cite{SS}---the noise of percolation, a conformally invariant black noise over the plane.

 Being indexed by planar domains (whose needed regularity depends on some properties of the noise), such a noise exceeds the limits of the existing framework based on one-dimensional intervals.
 Abandoning the intervals, it is natural to return to the Boolean algebras, leaving aside (once again!) their relations to planar (or more general) domains; this time, however, the Boolean algebra is generally incomplete.